khisag4704/claude-code-ollama-local/README.md

 - Regular Ollama chat can work even when Claude Code feels much slower.
 - Claude Code sends a much larger prompt than a simple chat request.
-- On this machine, larger models were very slow on CPU.
-- GPU mode initially caused Ollama runner crashes with the NVIDIA MX450 on Ollama `0.17.4`.

 ## CPU-only fallback